christian-schlichtherle/guice-demo/README.md

     $ java -jar target/guice-demo-*-shaded.jar

-For the UK and English locale, the output should be similar to this:
+For the UK, the output should be similar to this:

     ---------- BEGIN PRINT ----------
     At the third stroke, it will be three fifty-nine and twenty-six seconds.
 BEEP, BEEP, BEEP.